Israel-Palestine Politics in brief: Language, Culture, and Identity

 Most of the modern-day Russians emigrated since the 1980s.
 You can hear a lot of Russian spoken in Israel, especially in Tel Aviv and Haifa.

-Ethiopians Jews: The Ethiopians came through many waves of migration, some assisted by the Israeli military, and continues to today.
+Ethiopians Jews: The Ethiopians came through many waves of migration, some assisted by the Israeli military.
+Their migration continues today.
 They number about 130K.

 North African Migrants: There are a lot of migrants from Sudan, Eritrea, Ethiopia, and other countries.
 Some are granted asylum, and some are illegal immigrants fleeing harsh economic and living conditions.